jrihon/Ducque/README.md

 - --Daedalus : the nucleic acid builder
 - --randomise : returns a randomised sequence to the user.
 This can then be read by --Daedalus
 - --transmute : converts a given pdb file to the correct json format.
+- --xyz_pdb : converts a given xyz file to the proper pdb format.

 ## Authors